porsche-design-system/porsche-design-system/packages/components/src/components/form/checkbox-wrapper/checkbox-wrapper.usage.md

 ## When to use
   • Use a Checkbox for a list of options when you want to enable the user to select no, one or more options.
-  • When an explicit action is required to apply settings.
+  • Use a Checkbox when an explicit action is required to apply settings.

 ---